Tweet (social media): Vibes

 Twitter briefly tested a feature in 2022 that allowed users to set the current status—codenamed "vibe"— for a tweet or account, from a small set of emoji-phrase combinations.
 It would allow the user to either tag per-tweet, or on the profile level with it showing on tweets and the profile.
 Testing began on vibes in June 2022 with a wider selection that could be put above tweets, but disappeared after some time.
 Phrases included "✔️ Current status" and "💤 Case of the Mondays".
 Twitter removed the ability to add vibes to tweets.

 Interactions

 Users can interact with tweets by 'retweeting' (reblogging), liking, quoting the tweet, or replying to it.

 Retweets

 In November 2009, Twitter began rolling out the ability to 'retweet' a tweet.
 Prior to this, people would write "RT @username" before quoting the original tweet.
 Some people limited their 140 character limit down further, so that other people could always fit their entire tweet in a proto-retweet.

-In 2023, with the rebranding of Twitter to X, "retweets" were quietly renamed to "reposts"; however, "retweets" remained the most commonly used term on the site.
+In 2023, with the rebranding of Twitter to X, "retweets" were quietly renamed to "reposts"; however, "retweets" remained one of the most commonly used terms on the platform.